Protein:

 Prepare your garlic but peeling the garlic and slicing into slivers.

-Sprinkle the meat with some dried, or better yet, fresh oregano.
+Sprinkle the meat with the fresh oregano.

 Place the roast in a pan and cover with plastic wrap.
 Allow to marinate overnight in a refrigerator.